 Terminate serving — the task is interrupted and never continued.

-Seize any resource — the task is interrupted and tries to seize any resource of the specified type.
+Seize any resource — the task is interrupted and tries to seize any resource of the specified type, taking into account the restrictions applied by the Resource choice condition property.

-Continue without resource — the task is finished without resources assistance.Default value: No preemption
+Continue without resource — the task is finished without resources assistance.Type: TaskPreemptionPolicy

 Valid values:

-This parameter defines whether the agent whose task is suspended should be automatically suspended in its current flowchart block and automatically resumed at the time there are available resources.Syntax: boolean suspendResumeEntities
+This property defines whether the agent whose task is suspended should be automatically suspended in its current flowchart block and automatically resumed at the time there are available resources.Name: suspendResumeEntities

-Enter block for agents which lose all units obtained in this Service block because of Terminate serving preemption policy, when one of units in the resource set (defined in this Service) gets grabbed by another task with higher priority.Local variables:
+The Enter block for agents which lose all units obtained in this Service block because of the Terminate serving preemption policy when one of units in the resource set defined in this Service gets grabbed by another task with higher priority.Type: Enter

 Local variables: